 Asset management is something that a lot of customers are going to want and it’s nice that Apple now has a solution for that as well.
 Tight integration with FCS (which I hope will be improved) will set it apart from any other workflow solution out there.
 Since it also allows to customize workflows exactly to every customer’s needs, this will a great opportunity for service providers to really show (and sell) their expertese.

-I believe it was Matt who said - “The license for Final Cut Server - 999.-, the services to got with it - priceless”. ;)
+I believe it was Matt, the instructor, who said - “The license for Final Cut Server - 999.-, the services to got with it - priceless”. ;)